The PONS Learning Approach

 We give much time to supporting interpersonal skills facilitated through group projects, research, and inquiry.
 Our primary school students are also given leadership opportunities through our various buddy programs, assisting with chores such as collecting the compost and recycling, preparing snack,and helping our preschoolers up from nap.
 This forms strong bonds across the age groups and creates feelings of belonging and family.

-Our art specialist works closely with classroom teachers to provide further exploration of current learning topics through process art.
 The art program is rooted in inquiry.
 "How can I make that?"
 "What tool do I need?"
 "How do I use my hands to make my idea happen?"
 We connect art history with nature and to the classroom curriculum.
 Students made paint by grinding rocks at the creek, they made paper ponds inspired by Monet's waterlilies, and when frogs were studied in a classroom, they were recreated in the Art Studio making sure to include the correct number of toes for the particular species of frog that lives at Painted Oak.
 These details matter to the students because this is their world.
 The students take pride in their work and see themselves as artists.
 Our culminating Art Gala each Spring celebrates the student's work and their expression of their journey.